ctuning/ck-mlperf/README.md

 ### Install MobileNets models for TFLite

-Select one of the 38 MobileNets models:
+Select one of the 38 MobileNets models compatible with TFLite:
 ```
-$ ck install package --tags=mobilenet,tflite
+$ ck install package --tags=tensorflowmodel,mobilenet,tflite
 ```

 ### Compile the TFLite image classification client